johnnguyencodes/johnnguyencodes/README.md

 ## 💬 About me

 I'm a software engineer.
-Learning and implementing new technologies to solve complex problems is the best part of my work, let me know how I can help solve yours!
+Learning and implementing new technologies to solve problems is the best part of my work, let me know how I can help solve yours!

 ## 📫 Get in touch!